web-workers/2-branch-pull-fetch/README.md

 git checkout [-q] [-f] [-m] [<branch>]
 ```

-Like Git Branch checkout has lots of powerful switches and arguments but below are the ones I use the most:
+Like Git Branch, Checkout has lots of powerful switches and arguments but below are the ones I use the most:

 ```
 git checkout [existing-branch-name]